Jehoahaz of Judah: Reign

-Although he was two years younger than his brother, Eliakim, he was elected to succeed his father on the throne at the age of twenty-three, under the name Jehoahaz.
-This fact attests the popularity of the young man, and probably also his political affiliations or policy, as being in line with those of his father.
-He reigned for only three months, before being deposed by the Egyptian Pharaoh Necho II and taken into Egyptian captivity (2 Kings 23:31–34).
+Although he was two years younger than his brother, Eliakim, he was elected to succeed his father on the throne at the age of twenty-three, This fact attests the popularity of the young man, and probably also his political affiliations or policy, as being in line with those of his father.
+Jehoahaz reigned for only three months (2 Kings 23:31), before being deposed by the Egyptian Pharaoh Necho II and taken into Egyptian captivity (2 Kings 23:31–34).